 There are stories, almost on a daily basis, relating to the inadequacies of the legal system and the need for justice to prevail.
 Many of these reference unresolved issues emanating from the time of the Liberation War.
 (See post 14.)
 Others suggest failures to address abuses of human rights (see post 57).

-Stories about traffic accidents appear every day: an issue I haven’t touched on in any other post, though I have witnessed scenes of bad accidents during my travels in Bangladesh.
+Stories about traffic accidents appear every day, an issue I haven’t touched on in any other post, though I have witnessed scenes of bad accidents during my travels in Bangladesh.
 Therefore, a paragraph on this issue is in order.
 It’s difficult to get accurate, comparable and verifiable statistics in this regard, and from a quick perusal online almost all available data is contradictory.
 Problems of non-reporting and under-reporting, together with inconsistencies in data-collection methods and analysis systems, compound difficulties.
 In general, there would appear to be two measures used: the first is the number of road fatalities per 100,000 population, or to put it another way the fatality risk.
 The second is the number of fatalities per 10,000 vehicles, or the fatality rate.
 With regard to the former, I found a table showing the risk levels for a list of countries, including Bangladesh.
 There are 12 categories going from less than 5 deaths per 100,000 population (e.g. UK, Sweden, Switzerland) to over 40 deaths per 100,000 (e.g. Libya, Eritrea).
 The number of deaths in Bangladesh per 100,000 is put at 12.6 which is lower than that of its neighbouring country India with 16.8 fatalities per 100,000 population.
 (Incidentally, the figure for Ireland does not compare well to that of its neighbours at 7.8.)
 There is also a map there for those who prefer a visual.
 With regard to the fatality rate (the number of deaths per 10,000 vehicles), Bangladesh has a much higher number of deaths compared to the rate in developed countries, and compared to some of its regional neighbouring states.
-Again, it is difficult to find a reliable figure – I have come across everything from 60 to 160 – but from my very preliminary research, I’m leaning towards a figure of 85 i.e. 85 deaths per 10,000 vehicles.
+Again, it is difficult to find a reliable figure.
+I have come across everything from 60 to 160, but from my very preliminary research, I’m leaning towards a figure of 85 i.e. 85 deaths per 10,000 vehicles.
 The corresponding fatality rates in developed countries are around 2 per 10,000 (for example, 2 in the US, 1.2 in the UK).
-In India and Thailand the rates are somewhere around 15 and 16 respectively – though again I found varying figures here.
+In India and Thailand the rates are somewhere around 15 and 16 respectively, though again I found varying figures here.
 One article stated that 60% of fatalities in cities in Bangladesh are pedestrians, while 40% of all those killed in rural traffic accidents are pedestrians.
 None of the above-mentioned data takes into account the numbers injured and crippled.
 DFID (The UK Department of International Development) estimate that, in the developing world, 30-35 people are being injured for every life lost.
+[Note: the link to this information from DFID is no longer available.
+The Department for International Development was replaced by the Foreign, Commonwealth & Development Office.]
 Whatever the inaccuracies in this paragraph (and there are no doubt many), it is safe to surmise that road accidents, and the resultant fatalities and injuries, are a very serious problem in Bangladesh.
 This is borne out by the daily reports in the national newspapers of accidents, deaths and injuries on the roads.
-A recent headline on BRAC’s (see post 8 part 12) webpage stated that road accidents kill over 20,000 people annually, of which 52% are pedestrians, with child fatality standing at over 3,400 per year.
+A recent headline on BRAC’s (see post 8 part 12) website stated that road accidents kill over 20,000 people annually, of which 52% are pedestrians, with child fatality standing at over 3,400 per year.
 Alarmingly, they predict that these figures will rise by at least 80% over the next 20 years.

 Another story that I haven’t touched on in a separate blog post relates to abuses of the rights of Bangladeshi overseas migrant workers.
 It is estimated that there are close to two million migrant workers in the Middle East, Japan, Malaysia, Brunei and, to a lesser degree, many EU nations and the US.
 Their experiences, particularly in the Middle East, are not always positive.
 Many have dealings with unscrupulous recruitment agents before departure, who charge astronomical fees for working visas and then fail to fulfil their parts of the resulting contracts.
 Often, the promised jobs do not materialise, or the conditions are not as agreed.
 Complaints are met with threats and sometimes passport confiscation.
 Having spent all the family money to secure the job, the migrant and his/her family at home in Bangladesh face financial ruin in the face of such corruption.
 Many have been driven to migrate because of difficult circumstances in the first place e.g. floods, cyclones, soil salinity, etc. (There’s a side-story too in that, sometimes, migrants may be won over to more militant, fundamentalist strains of Islam when overseas: a situation that was very well-captured in the film Syriana, in the plotline relating to Wasim.)